sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 #### GloVe
 https://towardsdatascience.com/comparing-word-embeddings-c2efd2455fe3 <br/>
+* Both CBOW and Skip-Grams are “predictive” models, in that they only take local contexts into account.
+Word2Vec does not take advantage of global context.
+GloVe embeddings by contrast leverage the same intuition behind the co-occuring matrix used distributional embeddings, but uses neural methods to decompose the co-occurrence matrix into more expressive and dense word vectors.
+While GloVe vectors are faster to train, neither GloVe or Word2Vec has been shown to provide definitively better results rather they should both be evaluated for a given dataset
 * GloVe brings up more infrequent similar words that the other models, which becomes quite overwhelming in the tail.
 * GloVe (glove.42B.300d): 300-dimensional vectors trained on the 42B token Common Crawl corpus